ehsan301/AvevaProjectEvarsCreator/README.md

 # AvevaProjectEvarsCreator
-Evars creator for AVEVA E3D/PDMS projects
+Evars creator for AVEVA E3D/PDMS projects.

 Just download AvevaProjectEvarsCreator.bat and run it in your project folder.